A Characterization of Multioutput Learnability: Proofs for Batch Multioutput Regression

 In this section, we provide proof of Lemma \ref{lem:batch_NFLT}, which establishes the equivalence of $d_1$ and $\psi \circ d_1$ learnability in scalar-valued batch regression.

-\begin{proof}(of Lemma \ref{lem:batch_NFLT}) To prove sufficiency first, let $\Gcal$ be agnostically learnable w.r.t.\ $d_1$.
+\begin{proof}(of Lemma \ref{lem:batch_NFLT}) To prove sufficiency first, let $\Gcal$ be agnostically learnable with respect to $d_1$.
 This implies that the fat-shattering dimension of $\Gcal$ is finite at every scale \citep{BARTLETT1996} and uniform convergence holds over the loss class $d_1 \circ \Gcal$.
 Since $\psi$ is a Lipschitz function, a simple application of Talagrand's contraction lemma on Rademacher complexity \citep{Bartlett_Mendelson} implies that uniform convergence holds over the loss class $\psi \circ d_1 \circ \Gcal$ as well.
-Thus, $\Gcal$ is learnable w.r.t.\ $\psi \circ d_1$ via ERM.
+Thus, $\Gcal$ is learnable with respect to $\psi \circ d_1$ via ERM.